 The CDC and TC will keep records of all reported transgressions, and any action taken with respect to them, and will share this information with each other.

 All reports/statements provided to the CDC or TC shall be deemed non-confidential, unless a request for confidentiality accompanies the report/statement.
 "Non-confidential" means that reports/statements may be shared by the CDC or TC with the accused and other parties to the alleged incident, for their review and response.
 "Confidential" means that the CDC or TC will not forward the report/statement to the accused or any other party, except for another NASPA committee considering the matter, either directly or upon appeal.
 Confidential reports/statements are given less weight.

 All parties to an incident report investigation are prohibited from disseminating the reports or statements of others to any party, other than legal counsel or personal advisors to that party, or to NASPA committees who are acting on the incident report.

 In the event that a Code of Conduct violation is committed by the on-site director, and the player is uncomfortable reporting the violation to that director, they may report it to a NASPA Advisory Board member or Executive Committee member, if present at the tournament, or may make a written Incident Report to NASPA at the earliest convenient opportunity to do so.

-In the event that a player is subject to sexual harassment or other harassment, and is uncomfortable reporting the harassment to the on-site director, they may report it to a NASPA Advisory Board member or Executive Committee member, either in person, by phone, or in writing.
+In the event that a player is subject to sexual or gender-based harassment, they may report it in any of the ways outlined in the Sexual and Gender-Based Harassment Policy above.
+In the event that a player is subject to other kinds of harassment, and is uncomfortable reporting the harassment to the on-site director, they may report it to a NASPA Advisory Board member or Executive Committee member, either in person, by phone, or in writing.